BobbydpStrange/Telemetry-Final/Automated_Releases.md

      -.net workloads install maui, windows.

 8. __Run file__
      - open the emulator, go to the GitHub page, download apk, and trust resources to run that version.
+This will install that version of the app onto your device.